As private companies erode government’s hold on space travel, NASA looks to open a new frontier

 “Let’s just give these annoying commercial people enough money so that they can fail, and we can say, ‘That was dumb.
 We don’t have to do that again',” Musk once told The Washington Post.

 But it did work.
 And now NASA is relying on the private sector not only to deliver supplies and science experiments to the surface of the moon, but also its most precious cargo — its astronauts — there.
 Turning over human spaceflight to the private sector was a line many thought NASA would never cross.
-But last year, SpaceX successfully flew two crewed missions to the space station, and Boeing is hoping to fly its first later this year.
+But last year, SpaceX successfully flew two crewed missions to the space station, and Boeing, the other company with the human spaceflight contract, is hoping to fly its first later this year.

 NASA has been eager to build on that success and hire private sector companies to build and operate the spacecraft that would take astronauts to and from the surface of the moon.